Москва

 Instructions for use

-— wait for the foam to subside a little;
+• Wait for the foam to settle.

 A few tips and tricks